N-Pierro/Hosting-websit-on-awsS3/task/README.md

 - Locate the s3 bucket created above.
 This will look like this [s3 bucket]()

-- Upload the 2 files in the webfiles directory of this project using the [link]()
+- Upload the 2 [files](/webfiles) located in the webfiles directory of this project into the your newly created bucket

 - This should look like this when your done